Jammie Dodgers

-Jammie Dodgers are a popular British biscuit, made from shortcake with a raspberry or strawberry flavoured jam filling.
-Introduced in 1960, they are currently produced by Burton's Biscuit Company at its factory in Llantarnam.
+Jammie Dodgers are a popular British biscuit, made from shortbread with a raspberry or strawberry flavoured jam filling.
+Bought by Burton Biscuit works in 1960, they are currently produced by Burton's Biscuit Company at its factory in Llantarnam.

 In 2009, Jammie Dodgers were the most popular children's sweet biscuit brand in the United Kingdom, with 40% of the year's sales consumed by adults.

-Varieties

-Jammie Dodgers have been sold in other flavours, including lemon, toffee, orange, chocolate, Vimto and "berry blast".
-Smaller versions of the biscuits have been sold in "lunchpack" bags.
-They introduced a new flavour in October 2020, called Gooey Apple.

 History

+Jammie Dodgers were first manufactured at the Crumpsall Biscuit Works of the Co-operative Society.
+They later moved to the Burton Biscuit factory.

-Named after the character Roger the Dodger from The Beano comics, Jammie Dodgers have been produced in the United Kingdom for over 60 years, originally by Burton's Foods.
+Named after the character Roger the Dodger from The Beano comics, Jammie Dodgers have been produced in the United Kingdom for over 60 years.
 In 2011, the brand was re-launched under the "Dodgers" umbrella with two new products: Toffee and Choccie.
+They have been sold in other flavours too, besides raspberry and strawberry.

 Jammie Dodgers are a type of linzer biscuit, which is a biscuit-size version of a linzer torte, and they are often associated with the Christmas season in other parts of the world.
 One commercial example is Pepperidge Farm's seasonally available linzer raspberry cookie in the United States.
-In New Zealand, linzer cookies are called Shrewsbury biscuits; one example is the Cookie Bear Shrewsbury biscuit from Griffin's Foods.
+In New Zealand, linzer cookies are called Shrewsbury biscuits, or just "Shrewsburies"; one example is the Cookie Bear Shrewsbury biscuit from Griffin's Foods.
 The term Shrewsbury biscuit refers to a different product elsewhere, however.
 Linzer cookies are also sold as raspberry shortbread cookies.

 Advertising

-The 2011 re-launch TV campaign received the "Best Biscuit Advert of 2011" reward from The Grocer magazine.
+The 2011 re-launch TV campaign received the "Best Biscuit Advert of 2011" award from The Grocer magazine.
 Burton's launched a new advert for Choccie Dodgers in April 2012, during Britain's Got Talent, as part of a £4.5 million campaign.

 Similar biscuits

-In New Zealand, Griffin's sell "Shrewsbury" biscuits that are similar to Jammie Dodgers, with a hole (that may be heart shaped) in the top layer.
+In New Zealand, Griffin's sell "Shrewsbury" biscuits ("Shrewsburies") that are similar to Jammie Dodgers, with a hole (alternating round, heart shaped and sometimes other shapes) in the top layer, and are strawberry or raspberry flavoured.

+In Australia, Arnott's sell 'Raspberry Shortcake' biscuits similar to Jammie Dodgers, with a hole and sugar on the top layer.

+In Newfoundland, Purity Factories produces apple jam-filled sponge cookies (Jam Jams) and raspberry jelly-filled sponge cookies (Tea-Vees) with a hole in the top layer.

+In India, Britannia Industries produces Jim Jam biscuits with jam and vanilla filling sandwiched by soft biscuits with a hole in the top layer.

+McVitie's, a competing British brand, produces circular jam-and-cream biscuits under their Tasties sub-brand.

+In popular culture

+Jammie Dodgers featured several times in Doctor Who during the Eleventh Doctor era.

+Rita's boat in the 2006 animated film Flushed Away was named the Jammy Dodger.